raspberrypilearning/club-mentoring/en/quiz2/question_3.md

 - ( ) Tell him to present to the noisy group.

   --- feedback ---
-This is likely to make the young person feel uncomfortable; that what he has done isn’t worth people's attention.
+This is likely to make the young person feel uncomfortable and that what he has done isn’t worth people's attention.
 They will likely be reluctant to share their project again.
   --- /feedback ---

 - ( ) Wrap up the session early, and announce you are finishing early because they were chatting.

   --- feedback ---

 Code Clubs are informal, fun, and collaborative spaces.
-Young people chatting and getting excited about what they are doing should be seen as a positive, while also encouraging them to be respectful of others.
+Young people chatting and getting excited about what they are doing should be seen as a positive, but it's also important to encourage them to be respectful of others.
 Instead, you should try and encourage those who are louder to get involved in the show and tell.

   --- /feedback ---